LearnersGuild/curriculum-app/modules/HTTP-Authentication/README.md

 ### Stretch

-- write tests for your express routes using `chai-http`
+- Write tests for your express routes using `chai-http`
-- encrypt passwords using `bcrypt`
+- Encrypt passwords using `bcrypt`

 ## Testing